Self Employment: Working For Yourself in the UK

 National Insurance Number

 You will need your National Insurance number to register for Self Employment.
-If you do not have a National Insurance number you will need to call the National Insurance number application line on 0800 141 2079 and they will chat through the next steps with you.
+If you do not have a National Insurance number you can apply online and call

 Registering with HMRC